beeware/batavia/README.rst

 Prerequisites
 ~~~~~~~~~~~~~~

-Batavia requires a Python 3.5 or Python 3.6 installation, and a virtualenv to
+Batavia requires a Python 3.5, 3.6, or 3.7 installation, and a virtualenv to
 run it all in.
-Python 3.7 runs but is less usable at this point.

 You also need to have a recent install of `Node.js <https://nodejs.org>`_
 (from the 10.x LTR series), and a current version of npm.
 If